 How many days since...?

 Years go by so quickly, have you ever stopped to wonder just how many days you've been alive for?
-If so, you'll be delighted to hear about our new calculator tool - the days between dates calculator.
+If so, you'll be delighted to hear about our funky age calculator tool.
 Give it a try!